 3. Those who believed (Acts 8:12, 36-37).

 When the Philippian jailer asked, “What must I do to be saved?” they said, “Believe on the Lord Jesus Christ, and thou shalt be saved….”
 (Acts 16:30-34).
 His baptism came after his believing.
 Who then should be baptized?
 Only those who have trusted the Lord Jesus Christ as their personal Savior.
-In other words Baptism is not for born again, but for those who born again.

 When should we be baptized?